Brandon Roberts

-Brandon Roberts (born in Akron, Ohio) is an American football player.
+Brandon Roberts (born in Akron, Ohio) is a former American football player.

 Early life

 Roberts is the youngest son of Jerry and Constance Roberts and younger brother of Brian.
 He attended Akron Public Schools until he entered high school.
 Because of his academic achievements, he was selected to attend Western Reserve Academy in Hudson, Ohio.
 Roberts transferred to Archbishop Hoban High School for his junior and senior years, where he graduated in 1999.

 College career

 Roberts attended Washington University in St. Louis as a member of the university's John B. Ervin Scholars Program and a recipient of the School of Engineering's Stanley C. Pace Endowed Scholarship.
 One of the most well-balanced scholar-athletes in NCAA Division III history, Roberts earned high honors in working towards a degree in biomedical engineering, while establishing himself as one of the nation's elite linebackers.
 A regular dean's list selection, Roberts also earned Verizon Academic All-America honors in each of his sophomore through senior seasons.
 Throughout his college career, Roberts accumulated accolades including the Washington University 2003 Gwendolyn Drew Award for superior academic standing and contributing positively to varsity athletics, the 2002 National Association of Collegiate Directors of Athletics Postgraduate Scholarship Finalist Award, and the Washington University 2003 Ethan A.H Shepley Award for leadership, scholarship, and service to the campus community.